lucas-sudol/lucas-sudol/README.md

-# 👋 Hi, I'm Lucas Sudol
+# Hi, I'm Lucas Sudol

 🎓 Software Engineering student at the **University of Guelph**, pursuing an area of application in **Artificial Intelligence**.
-💻 Passionate about **software development, computer vision, and AI**, with hands-on experience in full-stack projects, parallel computing, and system design.
+💻 Passionate about **software development, computer vision, and AI**, with hands-on experience in parallel computing, and system design.
 🚀 Always exploring ways to combine creativity and technology to build impactful solutions.

 ---